Jeetnishad/SOC-HOME-LAB/Incident-Reports/ REPORT-01-Bruteforce.md

-# Incident Report 01 – Windows Brute Force Authentication Attempt
+# Incident Report 01 – Windows Authentication Failure Detection

 ## Executive Summary

-This incident report documents the detection and investigation of a simulated brute force authentication attack performed within an authorized SOC Home Lab environment.
-The attack consisted of multiple failed login attempts against a Windows 10 endpoint from a Kali Linux attacker machine.
+This incident report documents the detection and investigation of multiple failed Windows authentication attempts generated within an authorized SOC Home Lab environment.

-The activity was successfully detected by Wazuh through Windows Security Event Logs collected by the Wazuh Agent.
-The generated alerts were analyzed to determine the nature of the attack, identify relevant Indicators of Compromise (IoCs), and validate the effectiveness of the security monitoring configuration.
+The activity was intentionally performed to validate Wazuh's ability to detect Windows authentication failures using Windows Security Event Logs.
+Wazuh successfully identified the failed logon attempts, generated security alerts, and provided sufficient forensic evidence for investigation.

+No unauthorized access was achieved during this simulation.

 ---